-From wave 2 onwards, the 'selection' of the sample is dependent on the wave 1 responding sample and the household and individual attrition after wave 1.
+From wave 2 to 10, the 'selection' of the sample is dependent on the wave 1 responding sample and the household and individual attrition after wave 1.
 The cross-sectional weights for wave 2 onwards opportunistically include temporary members into the sample (i.e., those people who are part of the sample only because they currently live with a continuing sample member).
 The underlying probability of selection for these households is amended to account for the various pathways from wave 1 into the relevant wave household.
-Following this, non-response adjustments are made which require within-sample modelling of non-response probabilities and benchmarking to known population estimates at both the household and person level.
+Following this, non-response adjustments are made which require within-sample modelling of non-response probabilities and calibration to known population estimates at both the household and person level.

-The weighting process for wave 2 onwards is detailed in Watson (2004b).29 See the section below for a description of the benchmarks as these have been modified after Release 2.
+The weighting process for wave 2 to 10 is detailed in Watson (2012).
+See the section below for a description of the benchmarks used.